IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

             - Using the Sick LiDAR Scanner MicroScan3 Core I/O with OSSD requires the following setting for channel 3 + 4:
               - Deactivate sensor test due to the self-examined test of the scanner
               - Set "_Asynchronous analysis OSSD, sensor test deactived_"
-              - For more information, please check the operating manual from the Sick website or the AIP MS Teams Team documentation
+              - For more information, please check the operating manual from the Sick website or the AIP MS Teams Team documentation <br>
               <img src="../images/20240222_PLC_safety_EL1904_LiDAR_set_safety_parameters.png" width="400">
           - The similiar must be done for the KUKA robot part. (see given TwinCAT project)
         - Check the target system